Overview

 In Oxla, most errors that would crash a server should instead put it into a degraded state.
-Below are key terms related to the cluster state:
+Below are the key terms related to the node / cluster state:

 Exception

 Invalid postgresql_port is an exception to the degraded state.
-Without this being appropriately set, the server is not even healthy.
+Without it being properly set, even liveness condidtion is not met.

-The degradation state of a node can be categorized into two periods: Permanent and Temporary.
+The degradation state of a node can be either permanent or temporary.

 Permanent Degradation

 Permanent degradation occurs when a node encounters an error from which it cannot recover.
-The server logs the reason for this error, and each query returns the error reason.
+The server logs the reason for this error and each query returns the error reason.
 As a result, the node goes into a degraded state.
-To attempt to resolve this issue, the node requires a reboot.
-The following are examples of errors that can put an Oxla node in a permanently degraded state:
+In order to resolve the issue, the node requires a reboot.
+Here are a few error examples that can put an Oxla node in a permanently degraded state:

 Temporary Degradation

-Temporary degradation occurs when a node cannot perform queries because it waits for certain conditions.
-The following are reasons for a temporary degraded state:
+Temporary degradation occurs when a node cannot perform queries because it waits for specific conditions.
+Below you can find errors that are related to a temporary degraded state:

 EffectsDetails